About IJ4EU

 What types of grants are available?

-In 2022/23, there are two types of grants available: the Investigation Support Scheme and the Freelancer Support Scheme.
+In 2024/25, two types of grants are available: the Investigation Support Scheme and the Freelancer Support Scheme.
+(See below for FAQs on these schemes.)

 -